Pupppy44/cmdos/README.md

 # cmdos - A command line "operating system" in C++

 Is it an operating system or a kernel?
 Or neither?
 I'm not sure for now, but `cmdos` is a basic implementation of a command line "operating system" in C++.
-There's a working command line interface, and other features such as Lua programs and a filesystem are somewhat coded but not fully implemented.
+There's a working command line interface, and other features such as Lua programs, audio output, and a filesystem are somewhat coded but not fully implemented.

 ## That's All